 Car owners know they can extend the lifespan of their vehicles by being attentive when it comes to regular maintenance.
 But one aspect that often gets ignored is the paint.
 Certain common hazards can take a toll on your car’s paint job.
 This can have a negative effect not only on its appearance, but its resale value, too.

-There are steps you can take to protect your car’s paint.
+There are steps you can take to protect your car’s paint, and reduce the likelihood that you’ll need an expensive paint job to keep your ride looking good.
 Below, we’ve listed a few tips.

 Most cars made within the past couple of decades are made with clear-coat paint finishes.
 A clear-coat paint finish is a layer of clear resin that’s applied over a car’s coat of base paint, and it gives the paint a deeper and more vibrant look.
 It also provides protection against certain environmental threats.
 It also can prevent fading and extend the life of your paint job.